 After the four-year period, you must either return to your home country and start over again to get another Temporary Visa, or with a Temporal, you have the option to upgrade to a Permanent Resident Visa without leaving Mexico.

-2) at present, qualify for a capital gains tax exemption should your sell your property in Mexico.
+2) at present, qualify* for a capital gains tax exemption should your sell your property in Mexico.

 One of the criteria that the Mexican authorities require for the issuance of a Temporary Resident Visa is that the applicant prove that they have ‘sufficient funds’ to sustain themselves while in Mexico and/or a proven steady income.